vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 Ruby on Rails with nested forms, jquery and a modified cocoon that uses AJAX to create records and return valid identifications.

-You will find this example application in
+You will find the sources of this example application at
 <https://github.com/vtamara/cocoon-ajax-project-objective-result-indicator>
+and a small video of the example at

-but here we will explain how it was built.
+In this document we explain how we built it.

 ## Rationale